not-na/particlesim-pico/README.md

 # `particlesim-pico` - PixelDust Simulator for the Raspberry Pi Pico / RP2040

 **[Deutsche Version](README_de.md)**

 This repository contains a particle simulation firmware for the Raspberry Pi Pico / RP2040 Microcontroller.
 It uses an MPU6050 for orientation input and any HUB75 RGB LED Matrix panel for output, though the code is currently optimized towards a 32x32 1/16 scan panel.

+Please also see the newer [matrixmirror](https://github.com/not-na/matrixmirror) project, which is based on this firmware but supports a wider variety of LED matrix configurations along with streaming video from a host software.

 The particle simulation algorithm is based on the [Adafruit_PixelDust](https://github.com/adafruit/Adafruit_PixelDust) library,